josehb96/josehb96/README.md

 ## About Me

 - I'm a Software Engineer with fundamentals in finances and economics.
-- I have a degree in computer science, but honestly it's more important what I have learned by myself.
+- I have a degree in computer science, but honestly, it's more important what I have learned by myself.

 ## 🛠 Skills